faidamine/RedEye-CTF-2017/Forensics/Ocean - 100pts/README.md

 $ foremost Ocean.jpg

-and you get Missing Part Image
+and you get MissingPart.JPG Image

 you need to repair the QR code as result you will get the final QR Code (Original.jpg)